Volunteer in Argentina

 - Can I bring my telephone from my home country?

-- Is there a special dress code that I should follow while staying in Argentina?
+- Is there a special dress code that I should follow while I volunteer abroad in Argentina?

 - What should I know about religious conduct in Argentina?

 - How do I respect the people of Argentina?